Dorothy Boyle, Countess of Burlington: Savile Row

 Boyle drew up plans for a new street for townhouses.
 The Daily Post reported on 12 March 1733 that new buildings were about to be built on Savile Street in Mayfair, London.
 The Burlington Estate project was named after Lady Dorothy Boyle's maiden name, Savile.
-Savile Row was built by 1735 on freehold land known as Ten Acres belonging to a merchant tailor, William Maddox, By the late 18th century, it was a center for high-quality tailor shops.
+Savile Row was built by 1735 on freehold land known as Ten Acres belonging to a merchant tailor, William Maddox, By the late 18th century, it was a centre for high-quality tailor shops.

 Marriage and later life

 Dorothy Savile married Richard Boyle, 3rd Earl of Burlington on 21 March 1721 and brought a substantial dowry and a shared interest of theatre and music to the marriage.
 She enjoyed the opera, music, and theatre and was a patron of the arts, including David Garrick and George Frideric Handel.
-Her favorite writer was John Gay.
+Her favourite writer was John Gay.

 Soon after their marriage, Boyle began modernising Chiswick House and its grounds.
 They also lived at Londesborough, East Riding of Yorkshire and in London at Burlington House.